Distributed Compression of Graphical Data: Introduction

 \section{Introduction}

-Nowadays, storing combinatorically structured data is of great importance in many applications such as the internet, social networks and biological data.
-For instance, a social network could be presented as a graph where each node models an individual and each edge stands for a friendship.
-Also, vertices and edges can carry marks, e.g. the mark of a vertex represents its type, and the mark of an edge represents its shared information.
-Due to the sheer amount of such data, compressing it has drawn attention, see e.g. \cite{choi2012compression}, \cite{abbe2016graph}, \cite{delgosha2017universal}.
-As the data is not always available in one location, it is important to also consider distributed compression of graphical data.
+Nowadays, storing and processing data that in its native form is indexed by combinatorial objects other than just linearly ordered time or multidimensional arrays is of great importance in many applications such as the internet, social networks and biology.
+For instance, a social network could be presented as a graph where each vertex models an individual and each edge stands for a friendship.
+Also, vertices and edges can carry marks, e.g. the mark of a vertex might describe some characteristics of the individual represented by the vertex, and the mark of an edge might describe some property of the nature of the interaction between the two individuals whose friendship is represented by the edge.
+The overall graphical data is then comprised of both the structure of the underlying graph and the data indexed by the graph, i.e. the vertex and edge marks.
+Due to the sheer amount of such data in many applications, the question of how to compress it for efficient storage has drawn attention, see e.g. \cite{boldi2004webgraph}, \cite{choi2012compression}, \cite{abbe2016graph}, \cite{magner2016lossless}, \cite{basu2017universal}, \cite{delgosha2020universal}.

-Traditionally, distributed lossless compression is modeled using two (or more) correlated stationary and ergodic processes representing the components of the data at the individual locations.
-In this case, the rate region is given by the Slepian--Wolf Theorem \cite{cover2012elements}.
-We adopt an analogous framework, namely that two correlated marked random graphs on the same vertex set are presented to two encoders which then individually compress their data such that a third party can recover both realizations from the two compressed representations, with a vanishing probability of error in the asymptotic limit of data size.
+As the data is not always available in one location, it is also important to consider distributed compression of graphical data.
+This latter question is the focus of this paper.
+Traditionally, when dealing with time series, distributed lossless compression is modeled using two (or more) possibly dependent jointly stationary and ergodic processes representing the components of the data at the individual locations.
+In this case, the rate region, which characterizes how efficiently the data can be compressed, is given by the Slepian--Wolf theorem \cite{cover2012elements}.
+We adopt an analogous framework, namely that two jointly defined marked random graphs on the same vertex set are presented to two encoders, one to each encoder.
+Each encoder is then required to individually compress its data such that a third party, having access to the two compressed representations, can recover both marked graph realizations with a vanishing probability of error in the asymptotic limit of the size of the data.